astropy/photutils/docs/datasets.rst

 Astropy cache on the user's machine on first load.

-Functions that start with ``make_*`` generate simple simulated data (e.g. Gaussian sources on a flat background with Poisson or Gaussian noise).
+Functions that start with ``make_*`` generate simple simulated data (e.g., Gaussian sources on a flat background with Poisson or Gaussian noise).
 Note that there are other tools like `skymaker`_ that can simulate much more realistic astronomical images.